 IIDA, LEED AP, NCIDQ

-Sarah McGarry is a Senior Associate and Workplace Market Leader in Stantec Denver office.
+arah McGarry is a Senior Associate and Workplace Market Leader in Stantec Denver office with over 15 years of experience.
 In this role, Sarah is responsible for leading design and project management on projects as well as managing client relationships and new business development pursuits.
 Sarah’s project experience includes a wide range of commercial projects such as corporate headquarters, law firms, financial and professional services firms.
 Adept at all aspects of design and construction administration for projects ranging from one-off smaller local offices to large corporate headquarters.

 Recent projects include: BPX Energy Denver HQ, Hogan Lovells, Molson Coors HQ, DRCOG, and Savills.

 Outside of the office, Sarah is also a co-owner and founder of Brink Brewing Co, an award-winning microbrewery in Cincinnati, Ohio.
 Sarah was originally brought in by her husband to design the brewery and tap room, and nearly three years later she is still handling marketing, social media, design and merchandising for Brink.